farimarwat/YoutubeDl-Boom/README.md

 #  📥 #1 YoutubeDl Setup Guide without DFM

-**Note: If you are packaging the `youtubedl-boom` with the app then there is no need to use `Helper API` but it will increase the apk size**
+**Note: If you are packaging the `youtubedl-boom` with the app then there is no need to use `Helper API` but direct packaging will increase the apk size**

 ## 🛠 Step 1: Declare a Global Variable
 We create a **nullable** global variable to store the `YoutubeDL` instance.